DMacMakes/dmacdocs/content/en/torrens/cao107/assessments/index.md

 Noman: It's about the windows context and callbacks.
 Not what they're taught.
 Did you have to teach windows programming during those weeks 5-7?
 Yes he did.

+From another version of my notes on laptop (oops):
+They should leverage the threadpool class from A1.
+Work with a fixed number of threads, not just create one per file.
+User can configure the fixed number of threads, load, and see how long it took.
+(Can see at what point threads stop helping)

+**From Learning Outcomes:**
+_Identify how operating systems bring the computer system components together to work cohesively._

+**How does this match lectures?**
+> * They'll need to add a display area for the timing results.
+> * How will they display a bunch of diff images if they don't fit in the space?
+> * Playing all the sounds at once will be a noisey mess, play them in sequence.
+Maybe a list box of some sort can be added to each side.
+> * Given they've already used threads in A1, this seems like a windows api/windowing exercise partly.
+Thus tying in to OS side of things?
+> * Are we using windows api calls for loading or raw c++ file io?
+> * Seems like the threads are mostly going to be i/o limited, so it's going to be less about cores and more about things like DMA and buses?

 # Assessment 3: Cuda + Cpu threads Mandelbrot